Key Highlights

 Video Content Marketing Example: Old Spice

-Arguably some of the most memorable video content marketing examples to date, Old Spice has a thing or two to teach us about getting the attention of the target audience.
+Arguably, some of the best content marketing examples to date, Old Spice has a thing or two to teach us about getting the attention of the target audience.
 And it’s no small thing that this 80-year-old brand has seen a renewed life in the past few years.

 One content strategy that Old Spice uses well in their video marketing is the Call-to-Action (CTA) they place at the end of each silly video.
 This encourages sharing with friends and family through YouTube or other social media outlets.
 Because who doesn’t want to share a good laugh?